Inspiring Excellence Scholarship

 Impacting the Lives of Student Athletes

-From left to right: Lindsay Delmar, Jessica Groeneveld and Morgan Bird
+2013 scholarship recipients from left to right: Lindsay Delmar, Jessica Groeneveld and Morgan Bird

 For high-level student athletes the costs associated with tuition, travel, equipment and housing can often represent huge financial barriers.
 Together with the Canadian Sport Institute Calgary, ARC has created the ARC Resources Inspiring Excellence Scholarship.
 The objective of the scholarship is to lower financial barriers and enable student athletes to reach their full potential while continuing to be strong members of the community.